assem-khaled/image-classifier-pytorch/README.md

 in the command line applications there is an option to select either VGG11 or VGG13 models.\
 To use train.py to train a model; use the following positional and optional parameters:
 - 'data_directory': Provide data directory
-- '--save_dir': option to provide save directory
+- '--model_save_dir': option to provide save directory for the model
+- '--checkpoint': option to save a only checkpoint
 - '--arch': option to use vgg11 or vgg13 (default: vgg11)
 - '--learning_rate': option to provide learning rate (default: 0.001)
 - '--hidden_units': option to provide number of hidden units (default: 512)